kuzudb/nobel-network/README.md

 ![](assets/nobel_graph.png)

-In total, there are 3,517 scholars who mentored modern Nobel laureates that go back hundreds of years!
+In total, there are 3,517 scholars who mentored modern Nobel laureates that date back hundreds of years!